 - Consider matching gift(s).

-- Construct a timeline that runs from October to January and outlines and assigns all tasks and schedules all communication deployments.
+- Construct a timeline that runs from October to January and outlines and assigns all tasks.

 - Review the design and functionality—or lack thereof—of your online donation page.